WDI-SEA/notes/07-angular/angular-intro/readme.md

 ##Objectives

-* Understand the purpose and reasoning for using Angular as a frontend framework
+* Describe the purpose and reasoning for using Angular as a frontend framework
 * Create an Angular app as a self-container module
 * Bootstrap an Angular module to a HTML page
 * Utilize and load controllers